DataExpert-ZachWilson-V4/capstone-project-v4-central-1/README.md

 ### Data Quality:

 DBT tests and dbt expectations are used to submit DQ checks on our data sources, this will help to evaluate input data for our marts.
 Helps to make sure that marts get consistent data from our expected Data Quality rules.
+Audit+Publish pattern was created with help of these.
-Here examples of dq tests:
+Here examples of DQ tests:
 #### Sneakers Catalog:
 ![image](https://github.com/DataExpert-ZachWilson-V4/capstone-project-v4-central-1/assets/16787672/3ebe23a9-a1c0-4dd8-be07-1d3c3a4fe423)
 - Verify if brand and model is not null ´´WHERE "error" IS NULL AND properties_error IS NULL´´